String Literal Syntax¶

 characters are allowed to start and end the sequence in order to support string literals that contain three (or more) repeated"

 In multi-line string literals, whitespace to the left of the closing delimiter must be identical on each line.
-For example, it is not valid to use tab characters on one line and space characters on another.
+Specifically, it is not valid to use tab characters in the prefix on one line and space characters on another.
+There is one exception to this rule: a completely blank source code line is treated as though it contains only the correct prefix.
+This is to prevent requiring end-of-line whitespace, which may not interact well with some editors or style rules.

 In multi-line string literals, whitespace following the opening delimiter on the same line is ignored.